Skip to main content

 1. Introduction

-Need of search and analysis techniques of massive information.
-Search and analysis vs. databases.
+Need for techniques for searching and analyzing massive information.
+Searching and analyzing vs. databases.
 Information retrieval process.
-Preprocessing and lexical analysis.
+Preprocessing and lexical analysis

 Scalability, high performance, and fault tolerance: the case of massive web searchers.
 Distributed architectures.
 Example: Hadoop.